Enable Token Authentication

 Request Headers for Session Token Salt

-This allows you to include additional end-user-specific properties to strengthen the relationship between the session token and playback session.
+Use this to include additional end-user-specific properties to strengthen the relationship between the session token and playback session.
 These properties are communicated via a salt value that AMD generates using various request headers that you specify here.
 The following apply to these headers:

 - Each header name you specify must consist of alphanumeric characters or hyphens.